 Practice good hygiene

 We know you have heard it many times before, but washing your hands really is one of the best ways to prevent spreading COVID-19.
 Although simple, many people don’t wash their hands properly or for long enough.
-Watch this video for help.
 When you are sick, washing your hands is even more important.
 You should immediately wash your hands after you cough, sneeze or blow your nose.
 Use a tissue to cover your mouth and nose, and then throw the tissue in the trash can and wash your hands.
 Remember to avoid touching your face, including your eyes, with unwashed hands.

 Do not share household items